The Emirates Group: Growth

 Emirates opened a, $65 million training center in January 1997.
 The airline was then able to provide simulator training for its crew members and flight and maintenance personnel.
 A record group profit of AED 371 million was achieved in 1997–98.
 Emirates executives planned a slowdown in the airline's growth in the late 1990s to stabilize its expansive route network.

-In May 1998, Emirates paid the Government of Sri Lanka $70 million for a 40 percent stake in SriLankan Airlines (formerly known as Air Lanka).
+In May 1998, Emirates paid the Government of Sri Lanka $70 million for a 40 percent stake in SriLankan Airlines.
 As part of the deal, Emirates received a 10-year contract to manage SriLankan.
 In January 2008, Emirates announced that it would give back management of SriLankan Airlines to the Government of Sri Lanka, effective April 2008.
 Emirates sold its stake in SriLankan Airlines to the Government of Sri Lanka during June 2010.

 In 1998, the airline opened a $540 million Terminal 2 at Dubai International Airport, increasing its capacity by 26 percent as passenger figures hit 3.7 million, while cargo levels went up to 200,000 tonnes.
 Galileo Emirates (now known as Emquest), was established to consolidate the distribution of the Galileo Reservation System in the existing markets of the UAE, Oman, Bahrain, Qatar, Pakistan and Sri Lanka.

 In 1999, Emirates opened its own hotel – The Al Dossa Desert Resort.
-Emirates Group's workforce totalled 11,000 that year, and Dnata entered the South-East Asian airport services market with the launch of Dnata Philippines Inc. Emirates SkyCargo also launched a new system called Skychain developed by Mercator, which provided access via the Internet and email to everyone involved in moving a cargo.
+Emirates Group's workforce totalled 11,000 that year, and Dnata entered the South-East Asian airport services market with the launch of Dnata Philippines Emirates SkyCargo also launched a new system called Skychain developed by Mercator, which provided access via the Internet and email to everyone involved in moving a cargo.